Movies & TV

 2. Cliffhangers out of Rope - Serial vs Episode

 There are two primary types of fictional television structure - serial and episodic.
 Unfortunately, serial drama is currently more popular than episodic drama.
 Serial structure is rife with machinations for luring and seducing audiences, in effect treating spectators as a passive mass.
 Dexter would have been an ideal show for having an episodic structure.
 Law & Order, X-Files and Star Trek are all based in episodic structure and although the audience is able to develop an affinity toward particular characters, these characters can also remain timeless.
-The development of characters in Dexter simply resulted in them becoming unappealing, with their flaws magnified as wrapping up seasons found no resolution for their personal vices.
+The serial development of characters in Dexter resulted in them becoming unappealing, with their flaws magnified as seasons wrapped up and the characters found no resolution for their personal vices.
 Writers are compelled to create a dramatic finale for each character, but often these stories are a little too cute.
 With Dexter, entire seasons were dedicated to one major story arc.
 Secondary characters had their stories interwoven, but their drama just came off as pedestrian.
 Progress is plodding for the secondary characters and closure is contrived.

 3. Trysted Sister - Cheap Titillation

 The greatest romantic tension in television drama comes when effectively refraining from submitting to carnal urges.
 The best examples of this are Captain Picard and Dr. Crusher in Star Trek: The Next Generation as well as Fox Mulder and Dana Scully in The X-Files.
 The genuine titillation in drama comes from sexual tension and not from overt displays of male buttocks, female nipples or heaving and grunting of gnashed flesh under a ruffled satin sheet.
-Those latter displays are shallow and the romance is poor.
+Those latter displays are shallow and the romance is poor (see, Game of Thrones).
 Unfortunately, Dexter's writing staff and producers opted for cheap thrills at virtually every turn.
 Angel and Maria are thrust together in a contrived manner to up the ante on sexuality in the show.
 In addition, Maria has a sexual past with Doakes.
-Deb sleeps with Quinn, Deb sleeps with Lundy and Quinn sleeps with the nanny, who also sleeps with the intern.
+Deb sleeps with Quinn, Deb sleeps with Lundy, and Quinn sleeps with the nanny, who also sleeps with the intern.
 Around and around it goes, and where Vince is too homely to get on the ride, his character is almost purely focused on sexually crude remarks about everything going on around him, including the condition of rotting cadavers.
 Even Dexter's past is marred by this cheap promiscuity as his adoptive father was sleeping with his birth mother.
-I understand that this variety of drama is important to primetime television because it can be an unconscious reason for couples to watch a show together, however, it diminishes the value of the drama and the richness of characters.
+I understand that this variety of drama is important to primetime television because it can be an unconscious reason for couples to watch a show together however it diminishes the value of the drama and the richness of characters.
 We all understand the importance of penis and vagina, but promulgating it at every turn is base and banal.
-This is a common problem with fiction television series in the 21st century.
+This is a common problem with fiction television series in the early 21st century.

 4. Til Death Do Us Part - Killing Rita

 Killing off Rita was the greatest mistake for the entire Dexter series.
 This move by the producers was mainly an achievement for appeasing the sociopath wannabes that were following the show for the wrong reasons.
-Comments online by fans revealed their ignorance of television production and scriptwriting process, when claims rung out that Rita's character had become annoying, so killing her off was welcome.
+Comments online by fans revealed their ignorance of television production and scriptwriting process, when claims rung out that Rita's character had become annoying, therefore killing her off was welcome.
 Her character became annoying to justify killing her off, which seems to be a point that went over the head of some of the audience.
 Rita could have been written in any way whatsoever and what should have happened with her is that she found out about Dexter's serial killing and took her family away, including baby Harrison.
 The desire to hint at a cyclical prophecy with Harrison is a cheap thrill while Dexter's pathetic parenting is totally abhorrent and contributes greatly to his character becoming unappealing.
 Astor living without a father could have led to her kidnapping Harrison and bringing him to Dexter.
 Rita could have popped up again and become a potential threat to Dexter's secrecy (much in the way that Walter White's wife was a wild card in Breaking Bad).
 Killing Rita simply ensured that Dexter would become unlikable and unforgivable.
 Only wannabe sociopaths would see Rita's death as an upside for Dexter's future because she was his foil, pointing out the way to humanity and its purpose.
 Even an unhero requires a foil in order to achieve resolution, growth and closure.

 1. Code-Breaking - The Copy-Cat Killer